metasfresh/metasfresh-documentation/_webui_collection/EN/Export_data.md

 ---

 ## Overview
-In metasfresh, you can export data from any list view into an Excel table and save it to your computer.
+In metasfresh, you can export data from any list view into an Excel spreadsheet and save it to your computer.

 ## Steps
 1. [Open a window](Menu) in the [list view](ViewModes), e.g., "Business Partner".